KRC00112/Pomodoro/README.md

 ## Docker Hub

-The image is available on Docker Hub:
+The image is available on Docker Hub and can be pulled using:

 ```bash
 docker pull krcdocker2138/pomodoro-todo-webapp